nida78/wp-wiki-tooltip/README.md

 Main features of the current version are:

-* Setup the wanted Wiki base and several other options at a backend page
+* Setup at least one wanted Wiki base and several other options at a backend page
 * Integrate the Wiki tooltip using shortcodes in Posts and Pages

 # Frequently Asked Questions